Published Jun 14, 2023

-Nog’s and Rom’'s relationship deepens as they work together as both waiters and maintenance staff within Quark's bar.
+Nog and Rom's relationship deepens as they work together as both waiters and maintenance staff within Quark's Bar.
 Through his exposure to machine repair, and through conversations with the Starfleet officers who drift through the bar, Nog decides that traditional Ferengi life is not for him.
 His true feelings about his father come out while he talks to Commander Sisko about it.
 Nog’s strong love for Rom, yet his desire to have a better life than his father, propels him forward.
 Exposure to other cultures through both his experiences in Keiko’s school and his friendship with Jake has opened his eyes to the possibilities that lie beyond finance and profit.

-After studying for several months Nog is ready to write his entrance exams for Starfleet Academy.
+After studying for several months, Nog is ready to write his entrance exams for Starfleet Academy.
 A good parent shows interest and encouragement in any new activity that their child demonstrates passion in pursuing.
 By supporting his son emotionally and backing him up against his naysaying uncle, Rom shows great strength of character by being proud that his son will be the first Ferengi to attempt this line of work.

-After Nog’s departure to Earth Rom starts to experience empty nest syndrome.
+After Nog’s departure to Earth, Rom starts to experience empty nest syndrome.
 Common amongst many parents, this is usually the time in their lives when they sit back and reconsider the use of the time that they formerly devoted to raising their children.
 Having more time to himself with his son's departure from his immediate life, Rom decides to step up against his brother once more to create a better working environment for the employees at the bar.

 Rom is finding his place within the community of the maintenance crew and is loving every minute of it.
-His work, and being around others who enjoy their work just as much as he does has given Rom the strong foundations of self-confidence that he's been lacking most of his life.
-Once Nog returns to the space station, he and Jake move in together as roommates and their fathers experience their first pangs of joy and sadness at seeing their sons move out from their childhood homes.
+His work, and being around others who enjoy their work just as much as he does, has given Rom the strong foundations of self-confidence that he's been lacking most of his life.
+Once Nog returns to the space station, he and Jake move in together as roommates while their fathers experience their first pangs of joy and sadness at seeing their sons move out from their childhood homes.
 Captain Sisko and Rom exchange notes about how their children are adjusting to living on their own and how these two boys, now young men, are still very important influences on each other.

 Now that Nog is back on the space station, Rom has more opportunities to work alongside his son.
 At this point, while the father is very proud of his son’s skills, they respond to each other more as equals than as parent and child.
 The relationship between adult children and their parents often matures in this way to become more of a deep friendship than that of parent and child.

-After Nog’s injury during the siege of AR–558, this experience left the young Ferengi feeling less of a person and inadequate in his work as a Starfleet officer.
+After Nog’s injury during the Siege of AR–558, this experience left the young Ferengi feeling less of a person, and inadequate in his work as a Starfleet officer.
 While his father desperately wants to be there to comfort him, Nog needs to figure this out on his own.
 Being an understanding parent, Rom gives his son the space and time that he needs to recover his emotional and physical balance.
 Once Nog is ready, Rom is there with open arms to give the support and love that he has always given his child.